Joints are hard

 Back to our original problem: how do we calculate the joint between two boards?

-Let’s answer a different question first.
+Let's answer a different question first.
 Say you have two boards of 1 by 8 by 20 cm.
 How many different ways are there to join these boards together with a miter joint at a right angle?
-I’d say probably 3 that you would actually use.
-But for the computer, the answer is 54:
+I'd say probably three that you would actually use.
+But for the computer, the answer is 45:

-Now most of these joints don’t make any sense of course.
+Most of these joints don't make any sense, of course.
 Look at this abomination:

 No one will build that.
 I know that, and you know that.
 But the computer doesn't.
 So we have to find a way to filter out all the nonsense joints.